DRIV-EX: Counterfactual Explanations for Driving LLMs: Appendix: Tuning candidate algorithms to the task

-We explored sets of major hyperparameters for each evaluated algorithms, both off-the-shelf and adapted versions, in order to present the best variants' numbers in our result table (\autoref{tab:algo_comparison}).
+We explore sets of main hyperparameters for each evaluated algorithms, both off-the-shelf and task-adapted.
 The summary of this exploration is given in \autoref{tab:hyperparam}.
-For variants that appear in \autoref{tab:hyperparam}, we detail below those that are not described in the main paper: \begin{itemize} \item `Decoding': during each autoregressive biasing step, limit the final greedy decoding to $K'$ nearest neighbors of $\mathbf{x}^o$ (in cosine similarity). \item `LLM logit weight': we add a weight $\mu$ controlling for the LLM logit's strength during autoregressive biasing. \autoref{eq:biased_sampling} becomes \\ $x_i = \arg\max_{v \in \mathcal{V}} \left( \mu \cdot l_{i,v} + \mathcal{B}_{i,v} + \mathcal{B'}_{i,v} \right)$. \item `Temperature' ($\tau$) and `Exploration cap' ($k$) for DAB and Learning rate ($\nu$) for PEZ are hyperparameters directly inherited from off-the-shelf versions of the algorithms. \end{itemize}
+We detail below hyperparameters that are not described in the main paper: \begin{itemize} \item `Decoding': during each autoregressive biasing step, limit the final greedy decoding to $K'$ nearest neighbors of $\mathbf{x}^o$ (in cosine similarity). \item `LLM logit weight': we add a weight $\mu$ controlling for the LLM logit's strength during autoregressive biasing. \autoref{eq:biased_sampling} becomes \\ $x_i = \arg\max_{v \in \mathcal{V}} \left( \mu \cdot l_{i,v} + \mathcal{B}_{i,v} + \mathcal{B'}_{i,v} \right)$. \item `Temperature' ($\tau$) and `Exploration cap' ($k$) for DAB \citep{pynadath2025dab} and Learning rate ($\nu$) for PEZ \citep{wen2023pez} are original hyperparameters from each algorithm. \ours also has a Learning rate ($\nu$) hyperparameter. \end{itemize}